MenuSkip to content

 “The characters in Woods’ collection speak to us from the edges (…) You can say that these stories seem like they were ready made for a post 2017 election but they were written during the Obama presidency; the experience of America that many people have woken up to in the last six months is the America that has been happening since the beginning of this country.
 Chavisa Woods writes with vision and experience from “this moment between” delivering us into the world that’s always been here.” – Electric Lit

-Woods was the recipient of the Cobalt Fiction Prize (2014), and the Jerome Foundation Award for Emerging Writers (2010), and was a two-time Lambda Award finalist.
+Woods was the recipient of the Cobalt Fiction Prize (2014), and the Jerome Foundation Award for Emerging Writers (2010).
+She is a current finalist for the 2018 Lambda Literary Award in fiction, her third nomination.

 Her work has received praise from Publisher’s Weekly, Booklist, Electric Lit, The Rumpus, The Brooklyn Rail, the Lambda Literary Review, The Riverfront Times, Pop Matters, and others.